federicopeiretti/fair_taucc/README.md

 The project root is `algorithms/FATR`.

-To run the FATR algorithm, follow these steps:
+To run the FATR_Newton algorithm, follow these steps:

 1. Create a virtual environment with Python 3.8 and install the dependencies in the `requirements.txt` file
 2. Install PyTen package (https://github.com/tamu-helios/pyten)